Pioreactor/docs.pioreactor/developer-guide/04-Plugins/01-intro-plugins.md

 ### Simple script using existing jobs

-If you are interested in creating a script to control multiple jobs, like in a [previous Python scripting example](/user-guide/intro-python-scripting), you can create a file called `example_script.py` in the `plugins` folder mentioned above:
+If you are interested in creating a script to control multiple jobs, like in a [previous Python scripting example](/user-guide/intro-python-scripting), you can create a file called `example_script.py` in the `/home/pioreactor/.pioreactor/plugins/` folder:

 ```python
 import time